 Boko Haram activities and operations against it have restricted movement as well as triggering displacement in the Far North.
 People find themselves stuck between the many military checkpoints and frontlines, which impedes them from pursuing their livelihoods and, in the case of IDPs, accessing their areas of origin, even for short periods.

-A survey of return intentions conducted in the Far North region by the International Organisation for Migration (IOM) in August 2017 found that 68 per cent of IDPs did not want to go back to their area of origin.
-Seventy-one per cent cited persistent fear of doing so, 36 per cent feeling relatively secure in their host communities and 23 per cent said they did not have the economic means to return.
+A survey of return intentions conducted in the Far North region by the International Organisation for Migration (IOM) in November 2018 found that 68 per cent of IDPs did not want to go back to their area of origin.
+Reasons for this were diverse.
+Sixty-four per cent cited persistent fear or trauma as a major barrier to returning, 31 per cent feeling relatively secure in their host communities, 29 percent a lack of military presence in the area of origin and 17 per cent said they did not have the economic means to return.

 What is life like for IDPs and communities hosting them?